oatmealine/simply-love-oat-fork/README.md

 - rainbowify
 - just more texture changes
 - **LITERALLY USING THE NEWEST VERSION I'M LIKE 900 COMMITS BEHIND**
+- cat borgar next to shame synced to the steps instead of just the song's bpm

 ## SCreenshot (dithered cuz compression)